Asymptotic domino statistics in the Aztec diamond: Results

 The condition on the allowed growth of $a(n)$ is certainly not optimal but is an outcome of the proof.
-A similar result holds for the thinned Airy kernel point process on $\mathbb{R}$: if the thinning parameter is sent to zero, the Airy kernel can be re-scaled to a Poisson point process on $\mathbb{R}$ which has a square root drop off.
+A similar result holds for the thinned Airy kernel point process on $\mathbb{R}$: if the thinning parameter is sent to zero, the Airy kernel can be rescaled to a Poisson point process on $\mathbb{R}$ which has a square root drop off.
 This result actually follows from the proof of Theorem \ref{airytopoisson}.
-Thus, we can think of the thinned Airy kernel point process as being an intermediate kernel between the Airy kernel and the Poisson point processes with density $\sqrt{(1-\xi)_+}$.
+Thus we can think of the thinned Airy kernel point process as being an intermediate kernel between the Airy kernel and the Poisson point processes with density $\sqrt{(1-\xi)_+}$.

-\begin{remark} {\rm We could also consider the behaviour of the leftmost south domino along the northern boundary.
-For a fixed $a$ we should get convergence to the last particle distribution for the thinned Airy kernel point process, $\det(I-\alpha K_{\text{Ai}})_{L^2(\xi,\infty)}$.
-When $a$ goes to infinity with $n$ but not too fast we expect instead get one of the classical extreme value distributions in the limit, namely the last particle distribution in a Poisson process with density $\sqrt{(1-\xi)_+}$.
-We will not give the technical details that are required to prove these natural conjectures but it should be possible by developing the proof of theorem \ref{airytopoisson} further.} \end{remark}
+\begin{remark} We could also consider the behavior of the leftmost southern domino along the northern boundary.
+For a fixed $a$ we should get convergence to the last particle distribution for the thinned Airy kernel point process, $\det(I-\alpha K_{\Ai})_{L^2(\xi,\infty)}$.
+When $a$ goes to infinity with $n$, but not too quickly, we expect instead get one of the classical extreme value distributions in the limit, namely the last particle distribution in a Poisson process with density $\sqrt{(1-\xi)_+}$.
+We will not give the technical details that are required to prove these natural conjectures, but it should be possible by developing the proof of Theorem \ref{airytopoisson} further. \end{remark}

-\subsection{Bulk Fluctuations}
+\subsection{Bulk fluctuations}

-An account of \emph{local Gibbs measures} for tiling models can be found in \cite{KOS:06} and \cite{Ken:09}.
+An account of \emph{local Gibbs measures} for tiling models can be found in \cite{KOS06} and \cite{Ken09}.